Rye, Victoria: Heritage listings

-Today
+Attractions

+The Rye Historical Society was founded in 2000 and operates from the Old School House on Collingwood Street.
 In 2010 the Rotary Club merged with the Rosebud Rotary Club.
-These organisations are heavily involved within the local community.
+These organisations support the local community.

-The Rye Historical Society was founded in 2000 and currently operates from the Old School House on Collingwood Street.

-Rye's summer carnival is located beside the pier carpark.
-The town is popular during vacation periods and has a varied selection of eating establishments.

-The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League.

-Golfers play at the course of the Moonah Links on Peter Thomson Drive or at The Dunes Golf Links on Browns Road.
+The town has an Australian rules football team that competes in the Mornington Peninsula Nepean Football League.
+Golf courses are located at the Moonah Links on Peter Thomson Drive or at The Dunes Golf Links on Browns Road.

-When it opened in 2004, Rye Skatepark was the first cradle skate bowl built in the Southern Hemisphere.
-It remains popular with skateboarders.